alphagov/notifications-tech-docs/source/documentation/_api_docs.md

 ##### older_than (optional)

-The ID of a received text message.
-If this is passed, the response will only list text messages received before that message.
+Input the ID of a received text message into this argument.
+If you use this argument, the method returns the next 250 received text messages older than the given ID.

 ```
 ?older_than=740e5834-3a29-46b4-9a6f-16142fde533a // optional string - notification ID